Denveous/yuzu-archive/README.md

 ## Download

-You can download the latest releases automatically via the installer on our [downloads](https://web.archive.org/web/20240304063132/https://yuzu-emu.org/downloads/) page.
+You can download the final releases of yuzu on the [downloads](https://github.com/Denveous/yuzu-archive/releases) page.

 ## License